NBC News/WSJ poll: Sanders opens up double-digit lead nationally in Democratic race

 But so much else is different.

-Bloomberg is at 14 percent (up 5 points); Sen. Elizabeth Warren, D-Mass., also gets 14 percent (down 1 point); and Pete Buttigieg, the former mayor of South Bend, Ind., is at 13 percent (up 6 points).
+Bloomberg is at 14 percent (up 5 points); Sen. Elizabeth Warren of Massachusetts also gets 14 percent (down 1 point); and Pete Buttigieg, the former mayor of South Bend, Indiana, is at 13 percent (up 6 points).

-Sen. Amy Klobuchar, D-Minn., gets support from 7 percent of Democratic primary voters, which is up 2 points since last month.
+Sen. Amy Klobuchar of Minnesota gets support from 7 percent of Democratic primary voters, which is up 2 points since last month.

 No other candidate gets more than 2 percent in the poll.

-Inside the Democratic horserace numbers, Sanders over-performs among liberals and those ages 18-34.
+Inside the Democratic horse-race numbers, Sanders, the Vermont independent, over performs among liberals and those ages 18-34.

 Biden and Bloomberg, meanwhile, do the best among moderates and conservatives, as well as those who are 65 and older.